Best practices for capturing buying signals at events?

 - Event Automation (infographic)

-What type of events do you run (virtual, hybrid, in-person) and is your primary goal lead generation, pipeline acceleration, or account expansion?
+Question for you What type of events do you run (virtual, hybrid, in-person) and is your primary goal lead generation, pipeline acceleration, or account expansion?